MashookhKhanlol/Projects/README.md

-#Simon Game Project
+#Add a task Mini Project

-This is a project created to play simon game.
+This a project of add a task